5 key options for pre-emptives on transfers in a SHA

 - Different options for board control provisions – 5 key options for board provisions in a SHA

-- Different options for drag-along provisions – 5 key options for drag-along provisions in a SHA
+- Different options for drag-along provisions – 5 key areas in drag-along provisions in a SHA

 - different options for reserved matters – 5 key considerations for a reserved matters list in a shareholders’ agreement